Patrick Edward Connor: Civil War

 Connor remained in command of the District of Utah until it was merged in March 1865 into the District of the Plains, established at his suggestion that a "Department of the Plains" be created which he would command.
-The new district, in the Department of the Missouri, combined the former districts of Utah (redesignated West Subdistrict), Nebraska Territory (East Subdistrict), Colorado Territory (South SubdDistrict), and the Territory of Idaho (North Subdistrict).
+The new district, in the Department of the Missouri, combined the former districts of Utah (redesignated West Subdistrict), Nebraska Territory (East Subdistrict), Colorado Territory (South Subdistrict), and the Territory of Idaho (North Subdistrict).
 Connor was named commander of the new district.

 Bear River Massacre

 In the early 1860s, population pressures in the Washington Territory near the present-day Idaho–Utah border led to conflicts between immigrant settlers and Native Americans.
 After an attack on miners with depositions given in Salt Lake City by the survivors, Connor marched his regiment 140 mi over the frozen winter landscape to "deal" with the Indians.
+From Fort Ruby, Connor instructed his troops to "destroy every male Indian whom you may encounter."
 On January 29, 1863, Connor's troops encountered a Shoshone encampment along the Bear River.
 Connor and his militia crossed the river and attacked the camp, then feigned a retreat only to encircle the camp and renew their attack.

 Connor sent additional troops to block the Indian escape route through a ravine, and sent the rest of his soldiers on a flanking maneuver to a ridge, from where they fired down into the Indians.
 The soldiers also fired on Indians as they attempted to escape by swimming across the bitterly cold river.
 The troops killed nearly all of the Indians in the encampment, aside from about 160 women and children, who were later released and given some wheat to help feed them.

 The Shoshone had been supplied by the Mormons and large quantities of wheat and articles of war were captured by Connor's command after the battle at Bear River.
 According to Connor, an Indian survivor later said that the large band of Indians was planning on destroying the town of Franklin in modern-day Idaho.
 Connor's dispatches are detailed in The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies of the Pacific Theater.
 Brigham Madsen's book The Northern Shosoni tells a different story.